Menu

 The cover page of ‘Smriti Vahini’

-• Krishna is an avid lawn tennis player and a regular yoga practitioner.
-Additionally, he harbours a profound passion for reading.
+• Krishna was an avid lawn tennis player and a regular yoga practitioner.
+He also liked reading.

-• Krishna passionately engages in designing clothes, particularly men’s wear.
+• Krishna passionately engaged in designing clothes, particularly men’s wear.

 • According to the biography of politician Adaguru Huchegowda Vishwanath, Krishna harboured a special fondness for Indian actress B. Saroja Devi, also known as Bangalore Saroja Devi.
 The biography further states that Saroja Devi’s mother once approached Krishna’s family with a proposal of marriage, but no developments followed thereafter.
 [6]The Times of India